crazyscot/qcp/MAINTENANCE.md

 The rust-analyzer plugin for Visual Studio Code comes bundled with a specific version of rust-analyzer.

-As this project has an older MSRV, sometimes the newer analyzer doesn't quite work properly.
+As this project does not automatically track the latest MSRV, sometimes the newer analyzer doesn't quite work properly.

 The recommended fix for this is: